INESCTEC/predico-collabforecast/README.md

       - frontend_build:/app/build  # This volume will store the build output
 ```

-## How to easy deploy in "debug" mode (developers)?
+## Development Mode

-How to run the code in development mode, with APP decoupled from docker stack?
+How to run the code in development mode, with the REST API decoupled from docker stack?

 First, install the necessary project python dependencies:

 ```shell
 cd /api